pmlmodelling/oceanVal/docs/source/how_to_use.rst

     - day
     - depth

-    If depth is not provided, oceanVal will assume this represents a surface observation.
+    If depth is not provided, oceanVal will assume this represents a surface observational dataset.
-    If you do do provide depth, oceanVal will interpolate to all available depth-resolved data if you have specified `vertical=True` in `add_point_comparison`, otherwise it will only use the top 5m of data.
+    If you do provide depth, oceanVal will interpolate to all available depth-resolved data if you have specified `vertical=True` in `add_point_comparison`, otherwise it will only use the top 5m of data.
+    By default it only looks at the surface.

     If you provide year, month and day, oceanVal will look for model output at the exact date of the observation.